bzvestey/docker/godev/README.md

 VOLUME $BUILDPATH
 WORKDIR $BUILDPATH

-# Run reflex as the main command for the container, and make sure to tell it
+# First we run through our build script so that the program can start out
-# where the configuration is.
+# running, and then we run watcher to run build again once a file changes.
-CMD reflex -c $TOOLS/reflex.conf
+CMD . $TOOLS/build.sh && watcher -dotfiles=false -cmd $TOOLS/build.sh .
 ```

-The example contains build.sh and reflex.conf files you can use as an example.
+The example contains build.sh and run.sh files you can use as an example.

 ### Run the Example
 Run ```docker-compose up``` in the example folder and point your browser